oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 | true    | true   | OrderedSet | ArrayOf+unique     | Record   |
 | false   | false  | Bag        | ArrayOf+unordered  | none     |

-The result of referencing an element of a collection whose values or keys are neither ordered nor unique is unspecified; the only semantically meaningful access is to *an* element of the collection.
+The result of referencing an element of a Bag collection whose values or keys are neither ordered nor unique is unspecified; the only semantically meaningful access is to some arbitrarily-chosen element of the collection.

 ## 3.1 Type Definitions
 JADN type definitions have a fixed structure designed to be easily describable, easily processed, stable, and extensible.

 * Every definition has five elements:
     1. **TypeName:** the name of the type being defined
-    2. **BaseType:** the JADN predefined type ([Table 3-1](#table-3-1-jadn-types)) of the type being defined
+    2. **BaseType:** the JADN predefined type ([Table 3-1](#table-3-1-jadn-base-types)) of the type being defined
     3. **TypeOptions:** an array of zero or more **TypeOption** ([Section 3.2.1](#321-type-options)) applicable to **BaseType**
     4. **TypeDescription:** a non-normative comment
     5. **Fields:** an array of **Item** or **Field** definitions